 IRELAND'S CO2 EMISSIONS

-We are currently set to miss our EU 2020 targets by a substantial margin.
-The target was to reduce emission levels by 20% compared to 2005 levels.
-We could be set to achieve reductions of less than 5%.
-This will not just result in a heavy fine for the taxpayer, but will also make the task of reducing emissions by 30% by 2030 a much more daunting project.
+We missed our 2020 emissions reduction target, even taking the pandemic into account.
+We reduced our non-ETS emissions by 7% instead of the required 20%.
+Agricultural emissions even saw a 7% increase.
+This will not just result in a heavy fine for the taxpayer, but will also make the task of reducing emissions by 30% by 2030 a much more difficult project.

-The situation is made more difficult by our recovering economy, as emissions in all sectors are forecast to increase.
+The situation is made more difficult by our lively economy, as emissions in all sectors are forecast to increase.
 It will be vital that greenhouse gas emissions are decoupled from economic growth.

 The next few years will be instrumental in determining the future well-being of our island.

-The next highest contributors are transport at 19.8% and electricity at 19.3%.
+The next highest contributors are transport at 18% and energy generation at 15%.